akdoan1/gmail_scripts/read_and_delete_duplicate_emails_from_senders/README.md

 This is my cron configuration.
 I attempt to balance frequency with functional need.
 Make sure to consider [quotas for Google App Scripts](https://developers.google.com/apps-script/guides/services/quotas).

-11. For `Choose which function to run`, select `readAndArchiveDuplicateEmailsFromSenders`
+11. For `Choose which function to run`, select `readAndDeleteDuplicateEmailsFromSenders`
 12. For `Choose which deployment should run`, select `HEAD`
 13. For `Select event source`, select `Time-driven`
 14. For `Select type of time based trigger`, select `Minutes timer`